CARMA

 In her current focus area, she has published 58 articles (Scopus h-index of 20 with 1158 citation) and filed one patent application.
 She has built both local and international collaborations and graduated young black students from various Under-Resourced institutes.
 Since the start of the Covid-19 pandemic, she has played an active role in setting up and managing the SAMRC/BRIP's SARS-Co-V2 wastewater surveillance program.

-Research Focus: her main research niche is on understanding the disease pathophysiology of cardiovascular disease and hypertension.
+Research Focus: Her main research niche is on understanding the disease pathophysiology of cardiovascular disease and hypertension.

-Pheiffer.jpgDr Carmen Pheiffer (PhD)
+Pheiffer.jpgProf Carmen Pheiffer (PhD)

 Senior Lecturer